 10 Must Have Website Features For Your Cleaning Business

-- Google penalises non-mobile friendly site, so if your site is not compatible with mobiles, you have got less chance of ranking well on Google.
+Google also penalises non-mobile friendly sites, so if your site is not compatible with mobiles, you have got less chance of ranking well on Google.

 A click to call button is a button that makes it super easy for your customers to call your business.
 The button should appear on mobiles and be easily accessible.
 When a customer clicks on this button it will ring straight through to your office.